HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-12-08-Speed-Tweaks-AoC-Day-8.md

 {}
 ```

-I wasn't really expecting a change, because switch is a builtin, but it helped ~10ms.
+I wasn't really expecting a performance change because switch is a builtin keyword,
+just wanted it shorter and cleaner.
+Surprisingly, it did help ~10-15ms.

 ----
 ### Next
 Once the stack is empty and we're nearing the end,
-I need to avoid calling `.Peek()` on it, that's an exception.
+I need to avoid calling `.Peek()` on it, because that throws an exception.
 Code started as:

 ```powershell